 There were two periods of settlement:

-- Recent voyaging: from 1200 BC seafarers sailed canoes further east, into Remote Oceania (Melanesia, Micronesia and Polynesia).
+- Recent voyaging: from 1100 BCE seafarers sailed canoes further east, into Remote Oceania (Melanesia, Micronesia and Polynesia).
 The islands were much further apart and more difficult to find.
 Migrating voyagers kept in contact with their home islands through trading trips.

 The Lapita people

 The Lapita were the first to reach Remote Oceania.
-Between 1200 and 1000 BC they spread to West Polynesia (including Tonga and Samoa).
+Between 1100 and 1000 BCE they spread to West Polynesia (including Tonga and Samoa).
 On single-hulled outrigger canoes they brought pigs, dogs, chickens, yams and bananas; they also invented a new style of pottery, decorated with faces.

 About 3,000 years ago Polynesian culture developed in West Polynesia.
 Skilled navigators in double-hulled canoes gradually discovered remote islands to the east, using their knowledge of the stars and the winds to return home safely.
 Groups would then set off to start new settlements.
-Migration through East Polynesia began after 1 AD.
-By 1000 AD they had reached South America, and returned.
+Migration through East Polynesia began after 1000 CE.

 Reaching New Zealand